 The Naica mine is a very cool phenomenon that happens underground.
 The selenite crystals in this mine are huge.
 A little over 300 meters underground, these crystals keep growing.
 Temperatures can rise up to 56 degrees Celsius and humidity is suffocating.
 This is not a place where humans can generally survive and it is not open to visitors.
 BBC shot a documentary in the mines.
 See a short clip below.

 Very close to the US border, in the Chihuahua region, Santa Elena Canyon is the tallest and largest canyon in Mexico.
 It’s located in the desert and has a very hot and dry climate.
 Geologically, this region is a part of the Big Bend National Park, US.
 You can visit the canyon and get a raft to float through the canyon.

 Basalt prism rocks are the result of lava cooling down and cracking the rocks.
 They can be found in multiple locations in Mexico.
 The most famous are in Santa Maria Regla, in the state of Hidalgo.
 These black basalt prism shapes line up next to the stream of water coming down the rocks.
 Some of the columns are up to 40 meters tall.
 Check this page to find other places with columnar jointed volcanic rocks.

 Apart from natural beauty, Mexico has a lot more to offer to the traveler.
 The Mayan heritage and ruins, the cute, cobblestone towns and the perfect beaches.
+We wrote a guide to public transportation in Mexico too.
 Tell us your favorite destination in Mexico in the comment section below!